Cooking Matters seeks volunteers to support with tech in virtual cooking and nutrition classes.

 As we pivot to virtual learning, we are looking for tech volunteers to help make sure our classes run smoothly.
 This volunteer will help share information on how to use Zoom and other platforms we are using, assist with maintaining the tech of automated closed captions and interpretation channels, let people into the Zoom class, troubleshoot connectivity, and type questions into the chat.

 Classes meet virtually twice per week for six weeks.
 Each week includes one 90-minute class and one 45-minute cooking demonstration later that same week.
 Volunteers are asked to log onto Zoom thirty minutes before class begins, and stay on thirty minutes after class to troubleshoot.
 Time commitment is 4.5 hours per week.

 Volunteers must attend Solid Ground New Volunteer Orientation, Community Food Education New Volunteer Training and complete the volunteer application process (includes passing WA state background check and obtaining Food Worker Card).

-- In this volunteer role you will work with staff, volunteers and participants with a variety of racial, cultural and class backgrounds, lifestyles and sexual orientations.
-Volunteers must be open, compassionate, and understanding
+- Ability and willingness to work with staff, volunteers and participants with a variety of racial, cultural, and class backgrounds, lifestyles and sexual orientations.
+Volunteers must be open, compassionate, and understanding.

 - Ability to give and receive feedback clearly and directly.

-- Must be reliable when showing up to volunteer, and clear when volunteer will be absent.
+- Must be reliable when showing up to volunteer, and communicate clearly about planned absences.

 *Note: Volunteers will need stable internet connection and a device to use Zoom from, and Solid Ground can provide the volunteer a device for the duration of the class series if needed.